michaelkolesidis/javascript-software-synthesizer/README.md

 # Contributing
 Feel free to submit issues and pull requests.
 It would be great to create a community around JSS-01, to contiue its development and evolution, making it more capable and easier to use, increasing its creative and artistic potential.
+If you are interested in becoming part of out community it would be useful to have a look to our dedicated document regarding [Contributing](https://github.com/michaelkolesidis/javascript-software-synthesizer/blob/main/CONTRIBUTING.md), as well as, out [Code of Conduct](https://github.com/michaelkolesidis/javascript-software-synthesizer/blob/main/CODE_OF_CONDUCT.md).
+It a nutshell, we want our community to be a safe space for everyone, so that we can all have a pleasant and joyful experience!

 <p align="right">
 <img width="100px" src="https://github.com/michaelkolesidis/javascript-software-synthesizer/blob/main/assets/lizard/other/lizard-03-y.svg">